lazarus4/Beforth/doc/xforth.md

 # Forth model proposal

 By *Brad Eckert*, `hwfwguy/at\gmail.com`
+## Memory Model

+The memory model of the Forth virtual machine (in tha ANS/ISO standard) consists of three memory spaces: code, data and header.
+The goal of this model is to run comfortably in an embedded system.
+This doesn't mean cross compilation, however.
+Computers are very fast these days.
+The host PC can run an instruction set simulator of the target CPU to execute the code the compiler uses.
+This avoids the quirks of cross compilation to simplify language extension.
+It also simplifies modeling of the embedded system in the PC environment.

+Embedded systems have memory differences that need to be taken into account:

+Code memory is usually read-only at run time.
+When hosted on a PC, writes to code space (a RAM image in the host) are allowed at compile time.
+Writes are not allowed at run time.
+That's a hardware dependency that involves flash programming.
+Header space is a section of code space that may be included in or left out of the application.

+Data memory is initialized at startup.
+In terms of die area, RAM is ten times as costly as flash memory.
+That means the RAM size will be quite manageable in an embedded system (assuming absence of DRAM).
+There's no need to distinguish between initialized and uninitialized data (IDATA vs UDATA in cross compiler parlance).
+It's all IDATA.
+The implementation clears all of RAM, then loads selected runs of cells with table data from ROM.

+When compiling data to the dictionary with *comma*, you can use the ROM and RAM keywords to switch between the memory spaces you're compiling to.
+There are, however, multiple instances of the RAM and ROM pointers to support multiple sections.

+## Interpreting
 The traditional INTERPRET loop in Forth uses FIND as part of an outer interpreter.
 FIND returns a single *xt*, an execution token that can be used for compilation but not in a straightforward way.
 One solution is to have a dual-xt system.
 The header (in name space) contains an xt for execution and an xt for compilation.
 A new dialect of Forth, called DXT (for dual XT) is proposed.
 This can be a derivative of the 2012x Forth standard.
 Applications written in ANS can run on DXT with a compatibility layer written in DXT.
 Applications written in DXT may run on an ANS system with a non-standard compatibility layer.
 The DXT version of INTERPRET uses a version of FIND that takes a string token and finds its name token, *nt*, a namespace reference that easily converts to the appropriate xt.

 - `PARSE-NAME`  ( "{spaces}name[space]" -- c-addr u )  *2012:* Skip leading space delimiters.
 Parse name delimited by a space.